 There were multiple times in which the company acknowledged this and promised to do better.
 At one point, it even said it was developing an entire division to deliver updates faster and more efficiently.
 However, we never saw much progress.

 It’s a shame, too, as a lot of people got excited about the latest LG phone, whether for the latest innovative risk the company had taken or because of the high-quality audio experience it offered.
 Some didn’t buy the phone, though, because they were certain LG’s history of slow updates would continue.

 You’ve made it this far and you are now an expert on LG and its phones!
 However, there are a few miscellaneous things we want to touch on that we haven’t mentioned yet.

-LG has a very long history of doing things before any other company does them.
-As such, if you’re looking to try out the latest smartphone features and tech, sometimes an LG phone will be your only option.
+LG had a very long history of doing things before any other company did them.
+As such, for people who were looking to try out the latest smartphone features and tech, sometimes an LG phone was the only option.

 Here are some examples: LG was the first with a triple-SIM smartphone (2013’s Optimus L4 II Tri E470), the first dual-core smartphone (Optimus 2X), first with a quad-core processor (Optimus 4X), first with DDR4 RAM (LG G Flex 2), the first phone ever with 2GB of RAM (LG Optimus LTE2), first 3D display (LG Optimus 3D), the first phone with Dolby Vision HDR (LG G6), first 18:9 aspect ratio (LG G6), the first phone with 2 rear camera sensors (LG Optimus 3D), the first phone with five cameras (LG V40 ThinQ), and the first phone with 1080p video recording (LG Optimus 2X).